ROS AGRO PLC – Financial statements – 31 December 2018

-The Group purchased raw sugar only in 2016 and managed its exposure to this commodity price risk through financial derivatives.
-In 2016, the Group’s total purchases of raw sugar were RR 908,860.
 The Group trades derivatives on ICE Futures US through an agent.
 Through derivatives, management aims to offset its long position in inventory in order to minimise effects of price fluctuations on the results of the Group.
-The gains less losses on trading derivatives of RR 11,115 (2016: RR 335,997) are presented as a separate line within the consolidated statement of profit or loss and other comprehensive income.
+The gains less losses on trading derivatives of RR (8,890) (2017: RR 11,115) are presented as a separate line within the consolidated statement of profit or loss and other comprehensive income.
 The Group does not manage the exposure of purchases to their commodity price risk through financial derivatives in 2017.

 The Group is exposed to equity securities price risk arising on investments held by the Group and classified in the consolidated statement of financial position either as available for sale or at fair value through profit or loss (Note 11).
 The Group does not manage its price risk arising from investments in equity securities.